moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

 ## Index Substrate Data on Your Appchain {: #index-substrate-data-on-your-appchain }

-To get started indexing Substrate data on your Appchain, you'll need to create a Subsquid project and configure it for your Appchain by taking the following steps:
+To get started indexing Substrate data on your Tanssi Appchain, you'll need to create a Subsquid project and configure it for your Tanssi Appchain by taking the following steps:

 1. Create a Subsquid project based on the Substrate template by running: